tgoodbody/lidR-workshop/README.md

-This repository contains the material for a two days lidR workshop. **Before** to attend the workshop you need to read this readme carefully to:
+This repository contains the material for a two days lidR workshop. **Before** attending the workshop you need to read this readme carefully to:

-1. Dowload the material needed to follow this workshop
+1. Download the material needed to follow this workshop
 2. Install the proper softwares and packages
-3. Check that everything works **before** to attend the workshop
+3. Check that everything works **before** attending the workshop

 Please refer to Luiz Carlos or Tiago if you have any trouble with one of these steps before the workshop.

 ## 1. Material

-To follow this workshop you need to dowload the content of this repository.
+To follow this workshop you need to download the content of this repository.
 It contains the code, the shapefiles and the lidar data we will use during the workshop.

 ## 2. R version and Rstudio